StephanieH20/Processing-Projects/README.md

-These are some of the visual projects and animations I made in Java Processing.
+These are some of the Processing projects while in high school and college.
 Watch the videos or download and run the files on Processing to see for yourself.